daihocmo/learn-vietnamese/docs/routine.md

 Nevertheless, I highly recommend you do them.

 - Finish the entirety of Doraemon volume 1
-- Finish the Banhcuon1.5k deck
+- Finish the Banhcuon1.5k deck (haven't made the deck yet lol)
 - Do the [Vietnamese Pronunciation Deck]() deck.
 - Finish duykhanh471's grammar guide
-- Study all the Vietnamese grammar from the [Dictionary of Vietnamese Grammar]().
-There are 629 grammar points ranging from beginner to advanced.
+- Study all the Vietnamese grammar from the [Dictionary of Vietnamese Grammar](https://github.com/daihocmo/learn-vietnamese.git).
+There are about 220 grammar points (working in progress).
 - Start reading longer texts such as novels.
 Participate in TheMoeWay Discord's novel club to hang out with other people doing the same.
 - Train your ability to recognize and read Vietnamese numbers, with this resource: [Practice Vietnamese Numbers](https://langpractice.com/vietnamese).
 - Start a "mining" Anki deck sometime after you finish the Banhcuon1.5k deck.